Atashnezhad/NLP_Proj2/README.md

 - the models were grid searched using paralell computing to achive the highest speed.
 - The voting system included three best models along with hyper-parameters were applied which results in maximum accuracy of 96%.
 - It was observed that using only vectorized text results in lower accuracy compare to the EDA data set.
 Also using merged data set results in top accuracy.
 - check out the following confusion matrixes.
-The left one is using Logistic Regression on vectorized data while at the right the Soft voting model used.
+The left one is using Logistic Regression on vectorized data while at the right the Soft voting model used on All_df.
 <p align="">
   <img src="Figures/plot_04_1.png" >
   <img src="Figures/plot_04_03_2.png" >